Week 1 of 52: Short Term Emergency Food Supply (List 1)

 Taking time to read the nutritional information on the back of the food source and knowing other considerations, will help a person make the best choices for their needs.
 If a person needs to use their stashed food supply, having foods high in vitamins, nutrients, and proteins will provide their body with what it needs for needed energy and mental clarity.

-- 1 gallon of water per day for each family member (But enough for 2 weeks and remember that having more water stored up is better than being short on your supply)
+- 1 gallon of water per day for each family member or Datrex water pouches (Ensure that you have enough water for 2 weeks and remember that having more water stored up is better than being short on this essential supply).

 - 2 jars of peanut butter